 This farm grows over a dozen different varieties of apples.
 Pick up a basket at their roadside stand, and while you’re there, check out other fall favorites like fresh-pressed cider, plump pumpkins and vibrant mums.

-Fall is the busiest time of year at this family farm—in fact, they pick about 40,000 bushels of apples every year!
-This orchard has been growing crisp, juicy apples since 1919, and they currently have over 20 varieties to choose from.
+Fall is the busiest time of the year at this family farm—in fact, they pick about 40,000 bushels of apples every year.
+The orchard has been growing crisp, juicy apples since 1919, and they currently have over 20 varieties to choose from.

 Lakeland Orchard & Cidery

 This u-pick apple orchard has over 20,000 trees and 30 varieties to choose from.
 While you’re there, sip some brews at the Cider Garden, try your hand at axe throwing and listen to live music.

 This 250-acre farm is full of fall fun.
 Pick up a basket of fresh apples, a jug of cider and homemade baked goods at the farm store.
 They also have family activities like a corn maze, pumpkin patch, farm animals and more.

 The Miller family planted their first apple tree over 125 years ago.
 Now the eighth generation is keeping the legacy alive.
 Miller’s uses sustainable, eco-friendly practices, so each bite is naturally delicious.

 Pick-your-own apples is back at OHF Orchards for another year.
 Come make some fall memories at this family farm.
 They’ll also have pre-picked apples and delicious treats, including donuts, dumplings and cider.

 Mount Cobb, PA

 This farm stand has a bountiful selection of delicious, sweet apples.
 They also make cider, pies, donuts, candy apples and other fall treats.
 Bring the kids for autumn-themed attractions like the corn maze, farm animals, hayrides and more.